likeastore/ngDialog/README.md

 ``ngDialog.closing`` is different than ``ngDialog.closed`` in that it is fired immediately when the dialog begins closing, whereas ``ngDialog.closed`` is fired after all animations are complete.
 Both will be fired even when animation end support is not detected.

+Additionally we trigger following 2 events related to loading of template for dialog:

+- ``ngDialog.templateLoading``

+- ``ngDialog.templateLoaded``

+In case you are loading your templates from external location, you could use above events to show some kind of loader.

 ## Themes

 Currently _ngDialog_ contains two default themes that show how easily you can create your own.
 Check ``example`` folder for demonstration purposes.